From iconic Lake Ohrid and Lake Shkoder to Lake Butrint and the two Prespa Lakes, the lakes of Albania are gorgeous

 Combined with its gorgeous coastline, the Albania lakes are what make the country such an exceptional summer holiday destination.

 Moreover, Albania is home to several of the most important lakes on the entire Balkan Peninsula, bodies of water that are both economically (tourism) and ecologically important.
 Some of them are protected as a national park, UNESCO Biosphere Reserve and/or UNESCO World Heritage Site.

 The 5 Most Beautiful Lakes In Albania

 Although there are more than a thousand lakes in Albania, the vast majority of them are artificial and lack historic or natural importance.
 That’s not to say they’re not pretty, though!
 Some are downright gorgeous.

 However, the Albania lakes featured below all have something unique going on, whether it’s amazing biodiversity, historic significance or accessible beauty from Tirana.

 Making up some of the border between Albania and North Macedonia, Lake Ohrid is arguably the greatest and most famous lake in the Balkans.
 This is one of the absolute natural highlights of Albania, a massive body of water of huge cultural and natural significance.

 With its maximum depth of 288 meters (mean depth of 155 meters), it’s the deepest lake in the Balkans and one of the deepest in Europe.
 Additionally, it’s also one of the oldest lakes in Europe, even in the world, its origins going back five million years.
 (Other similarly ancient lakes elsewhere on Earth include Lake Baikal and Lake Tanganyika.)

 Lake Ohrid is home to no fewer than 200 endemic species, including everything from plankton to predatory fish and an amazing variety of crustaceans and mollusks.
 In fact, considering its surface area, Lake Ohrid could be regarded as the world’s most biodiverse lake.

-This ancient history combined with remarkable diversity in both plant and animal life is why Lake Ohrid is a UNESCO World Heritage Site.
+This ancient history combined with remarkable diversity in both plant and animal life is why Lake Ohrid is a UNESCO World Heritage Site in Albania.